Meet the

 Hannah O’Connell

 About: Hannah is a chemical engineering major in the honors college at MSU.
 Her favorite outdoor pastimes are hiking, biking, beekeeping, and hunting.
 Her appreciation for nature has enhanced her desire to protect the environment.
-She has won funding to support her research from the Undergraduate Scholars Program and the MONT Empower Scholars program.
+She has won funding to support her research from the Undergraduate Scholars Program and the MONT Empower Scholars program and is currently the president of the MSU AIChE Chapter.

 Anna Gates